 Only the approved award name of the programme will appear on the parchment.

-The specialisation and / or complementary studies package information will only be reflected in your academic transcript instead of parchment.
+The specialisation and/ or flexible studies package information will only be reflected in your academic transcript instead of parchment.

 Students who have accepted the Univeristy’s offer and paid the full semester one fees are able access the above information from the Programme Guide on the Student Portal.